ding05/geo_st_grid_graph_converter/README.md

-  corr_threshold     Node Feature Correlation Threshold is_directed        If Directed Graphs: `yes` or `no` get_coords         If Output Coordinates: `yes` or `no`
+  corr_threshold     Node Feature Correlation Threshold is_directed        If Directed Graphs: `yes` or `no` get_coords         If Output Coordinates: `yes` or `no` min_edges          Minimum Number of Edges for All Nodes

 optional arguments:
   -h, --help  show this help message and exit